numpy/numpy/README.md

 - a powerful N-dimensional array object
 - sophisticated (broadcasting) functions
+- most of the parts that require fast computation are written in C or C++
 - tools for integrating C/C++ and Fortran code
 - useful linear algebra, Fourier transform, and random number capabilities

 Testing: